Raunakkkkk/Ecommerce-MERN/README.md

 ## Admin Panel Usage

-- **Managing Products and Categories:**
+- **Managing Products:**
-  - Use the admin panel to add, edit, or delete products and categories.
+  - Use the admin panel to add, edit, or delete products.

-## Deployment

-The frontend is deployed on [Netlify](https://www.netlify.com/) at `<frontend-deployment-url>`.
-Please check the live application [here](<frontend-deployment-url>).
+- **Managing Categories:**
+  - Admins can perform CRUD operations on product categories.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute or report issues, please open an issue or submit a pull request.

+## Deployment

+The frontend is deployed on Netlify at `<frontend-deployment-url>`.
+Please check the live application [here](<frontend-deployment-url>).

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ## Acknowledgements

-- Mention any libraries, tutorials, or resources you used.
+Mention any libraries, tutorials, or resources you used.